-Courses shall take place at Télécom ParisTech, 46 rue Barrault, 75013 Paris.
+Courses shall take place every Thursday morning (9 to 12:15) from January 18th until march 29th at Télécom ParisTech, 46 rue Barrault, 75013 Paris.

 In order to ensure your admission to the building, please bring your ID card + student’s card (mentioning Université Paris-Saclay).

 If there is one source of big data today, it is the continuous stream of high-resolution images from Earth observation satellites.
 The combined bandwidth of all commercial satellites is of several Terabytes per hour.
 A good understanding of these systems and instruments allows to fully take advantage of this source of information.
 This course is a well balanced mix of mathematical modeling of these systems and practical works handling remote sensing images retrieved either from space agencies or private providers to solve real-scale imaging problems.